Liberland: Repeated attempts at settlement

 In April 2023, YouTuber Niko Omilana—together with a collaborator—went past the Croatian border police using jet skis, entering the disputed territory to plant a flag.
 They were both confronted by a policeman who forced them to lie down on the ground and kicked them, but they were ultimately released.
-The footage was uploaded on YouTube in July of the same year, and received millions of views the following days, as well as coverage in Croatian and Serbian media.
+The footage was uploaded on YouTube in July of the same year, and received coverage in Croatian and Serbian media.

 During August 2023, Liberland movement supporters and journalists managed to obtain unofficial access to the land parcel.
 However, this was brought to an end on 21 September 2023, as Croatian police launched an intervention.
 During the police action, some makeshift wooden buildings, which the Liberland supporters had constructed earlier, were taken down.
 Liberland supporters also complained about confiscations of property.
-Croatian police has confirmed that they secured the location during the work with the demolition, and made three arrests, according to Dnevnik Nove TV.
+Croatian police confirmed that they secured the location during the work with the demolition, and made three arrests, according to Dnevnik Nove TV.
 Jedlička was banned from entering Croatia and Gornja Siga for five years due to 'extremist activities'.

 By November 2023, some supporters had returned to the territory, setting up camp on a river island adjacent to the Danube which lay within their claimed territory.

-As of March 2024, Liberland had 1,200 registered 'citizens' who had paid up to $10,000 to obtain Liberlandian passports, and 735,000 citizenship requests.
+As of March 2024, Liberland had 1,200 registered 'citizens' who had paid up to $10,000 to obtain purported passports of Liberland, and 735,000 citizenship requests.
 People who accessed the claimed territory of Liberland and stayed for at least a week qualified for free citizenship status and was eligible to earn “Liberland Merits”, a Liberlander cryptocurrency, if they helped with construction on the territory, which included 'Liberland's first house'.
 More than 200 people successfully accessed the territory during Jedlička's attempt to land on Liberland in March.

 Public reactions

 Journalists have been uncertain as to how serious Jedlička is about his claims, with some calling it a publicity stunt.
 On 20 May 2015, Petr Mach, the leader of the Party of Free Citizens, expressed support for the creation of a state based on ideas of freedom, adding that the Party of Free Citizens wants the Czech Republic to become a similarly free country.
 Goran Vojković, professor of law and columnist from the Croatian news portal Index.hr, described Liberland as a "circus which threatens Croatian territory", and argued that there was a risk that Croatia's claim to control land on the other side of the Danube may be weakened by the attention that the Liberland project has drawn to the border dispute.
 In 2016, an article in Stratfor summarized the initiative as follows: "Liberland is a curious case because, in principle, none of the actors that could claim control over it seems interested in doing so.
-But this will probably remain a curiosity with negligible consequences at the international level.
-For the rest of the world's disputed territories, violence and diplomacy will remain the main tools to claim ownership."
+But this will probably remain a curiosity with negligible consequences at the international level."